Call now for your free quote: 800-891-5824

 In quickly reviewing the features and benefits of the Asset Flex, here are the main key elements and takeaways that you will need to know.

-As I mentioned above, the New York Life Asset Flex policy is designed almost identically to Lincoln Moneyguard Fixed Advantage.
-It is essentially a cookie-cutter replica of Moneyguard.
+As I mentioned above, the New York Life Asset Flex policy is designed almost identically to the OLD Lincoln Moneyguard policy.
+It is essentially a cookie-cutter replica of Moneyguard, but with much weaker Elimination Period language, and a lack of the 80% cash indemnity option that Lincoln now offers.

 Reimbursement Policy

-Like Lincoln Moneyguard, NY Life Asset Flex is a reimbursement policy.
-As with Lincoln, New York Life will require to submit receipts for your paid out-of-pocket care expenses to receive monthly long term care benefits.
+NY Life Asset Flex is a reimbursement policy.
+As with Lincoln, New York Life will require to submit receipts for your paid out-of-pocket care expenses to receive 100% of your monthly long term care benefits.

 Long term care insurance policies are either reimbursement policies or cash indemnity policies.